 The £2.5m investment in the charity has insured that we remain at the forefront in the provision of treatment, physical and psychological, of injured and ill police officers both during their career and into retirement.

-B&B - Rooms are available each weekend from February 3rd until December 8th 2017, still at the highly competitive rate of £100 for a double room or £80 single for Friday & Saturday nights.
+B&B - In 2018 rooms are available each weekend from February 9th until December 14th, still at the highly competitive rate of £100 for a double room or £80 single for Friday & Saturday nights.
 For further information about our B&B weekends, click here.

 View our short promotional film showing our new facilities below: